shubhamc183/promql/README.md

 # promql
-This repository is a way to learn and store top promql queries.
+This repository is a way to learn, store, and share top promql queries.

+promql: [Prometheus](https://prometheus.io/) provides a functional query language called PromQL

 ## **Why labels are so important in Prometheus?**
-Labels will provide a way to do a granular search after the data is collected and also write a configurable Alertmanager configuration.
+Labels will provide a way to do a granular search after the data is collected and also write a very configurable Alertmanager configuration.
 Before collecting data it's very important to define and use a set of labels that will have a definite meaning.

 Labels can be(examples)
 - `region: us-east-1`